 The first step is to create a BI Engine dataset to store your BI Engine-managed table.
 To create your dataset:

-Go to the BigQuery web UI in the GCP Console.
+Go to the BigQuery web UI in the Cloud Console.

 In the navigation panel, in the Resources section, click your project name.